brainhack-school2020/mwmaclean-BHS2020/README.md

 * The connectivity matrices (.mat files) used for the data visualization can be found [here](https://github.com/brainhack-school2020/mwmaclean-BHS2020/tree/master/data_visualization/connectivity_matrices)
 * The figures (saved as .png or .html) for each subject can also be found [here](https://github.com/brainhack-school2020/mwmaclean-BHS2020/tree/master/images)

 ### Progress overview
 This project was initiated by Michèle MacLean May 19th 2020 as part of the BrainHack School.
 Organization of MRI data into BIDS format, preprocessing and basic tracking of the data is complete as well as data visualization for the deliverable for week 3.
+This will be an ongoing project that I will continue to work on after BrainHack Summer School.
 Feedback is welcome!

-### Tools I learned during this project
+#### Tools I learned during this project
 * Bash terminal
 * GitHub
 * Visual Studio Code